menu

 Demographics

-The per capita income in Sun in 2022 was $27,391, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $109,564 for a family of four.
+The per capita income in Sun in 2022 was $33,489, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $133,956 for a family of four.
 However, Sun contains both very wealthy and poor people as well.

 Sun is a very ethnically-diverse village.
 The people who call Sun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sun residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sun include German, English, Irish, Acadian/Cajun, and French.
+Important ancestries of people in Sun include German, English, Irish, French, and Scottish.

 The most common language spoken in Sun is English.
 Other important languages spoken here include Spanish and African languages.